The best sales to shop today: Lululemon, Apple Watch, Owala and more | CNN Underscored

 More deals to shop

 • We named the Eero 6 mesh router, with its foolproof setup process, nearly unrivaled speeds and expansive coverage areas, as your best bet when opting for a mesh router.
-Now over 25% off, a few variations of the router are seeing nice discounts.
+A few variations of the router are seeing nice discounts at over 25% off.

 • A water flosser is an effective alternative to string floss, jetting a stream of water at your teeth to remove up to 99.9% of plaque.
 Right now the Waterpik Cordless is just $2 shy of its all-time low price.